A good seminar leader would advise the participants to put all their lives inside the seminar.

 But what if you want to be a winner, want to be beautiful, skinny or rich?
 What do you do then?

-Well, it is very tempting to put some version of those words in the backdrop, but it is putting the cart in front of the horse.
+Well, it is very tempting to put some version of those words in the backdrop, but it is not going to work.

 Why?
 How?
 WTF?

 Unless you attend first to the default backdrop, the new one will cover it up, like makeup… but whatever is covered will have the power.

 So your most important ‘job’, if you EVER want a life different than what you are having, is to reveal, examine, appreciate, validate, and own the backdrop a.k.a. the machine